Safari Sabi Sands Introduction

 Our final night at Savanna had another surprise in store for us.
 While we sipped drinks, and nibbled on entrees around an open fire at the lodge, we were serenaded by an amazing local choir.
 The vibe they created was incredible with authentic costumes and sincere delivery of their songs.
 The staff added something extra special to the performance by getting involved in the action and had us all up dancing, ensuring we were fully immersed in this iconic African experience.

-Tip: There is a full, complimentary laundry service in Savanna.
+Tip: There is a full, complimentary laundry service in Savanna lodge.
 If you pop your clothes in the laundry basket (there is also a bag for hand-wash items!), they will be returned washed, ironed and parcelled in a beautiful wrap material.
 No need to dread mountains of laundry on your return home after this trip!

 Things To do

-The main reason for visiting this incredible destination was to participate in daily safaris and we certainly capitalised on this intention at Savanna.
+The main reason for visiting this incredible destination was to participate in daily safaris and we certainly capitalised on this intention at Savanna lodge.
 On our arrival, we were introduced to our personal ranger (Kevin) and also met the other couple that would be sharing the jeep with us.
 It was just the four of us in the jeep with our ranger and tracker (Lybon), so we had plenty of opportunity to ask questions and indeed, tailor the drives to our personal interests.

 Each day we were taken out on two long game drives: